LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 Engines are scoped by the object within which the ``threaded_engine_create/3`` call takes place.
 Thus, different objects can create engines with the same names with no conflicts.
-Morevover, engines share the visible predicates of the object creating them.
+Moreover, engines share the visible predicates of the object creating them.

 The engine computes the first solution of its goal argument and suspends